leider/grunt-patch/README.md

 Type: `String`
 Default value: `false`

-This is a string value which can either be the path of a patch file or the patch string itself.
+This is a string value which must be the path of a patch file.
 This is a required option.

 ### Usage Examples